Back Office: Inventory Reports

 22. Store / Storage Out: The Secondary Storage (to which storage it reaches).

-23. Authorized Person: The username of the authorized individual (based on captured log).
+23. Authorized Person: The username of the authorized individual (based on the activity log).

-25. Currency: The type of currency used for the Transaction.
+25. Currency: The symbol representing the currency used for the Transaction.

 Purchased Item

-1. Select a Type (followed by additional dropdown options based on selections) and Time Period, then click Apply.
+1. Select a Type (then additional dropdown options based on selections) and Time Period, then click Apply.

 1. Type: Select Inventory Item, Retail Item, Sub Recipe, Menu Item or ALL.